Ritabrata Banerjee: Political controversy

 He has been alleged along with other young comrades for harassment of former Finance minister of West Bengal Amit Mitra in New Delhi.
 In April 2013 in a protest program organised by Student Federation of India before the Planning Commission, few young members of the student organisation harassed Mr. Mitra.

 He was suspended from CPI(M) party membership on 2 June 2017 for 3 months pending investigations to the allegations of moral turpitude and leaking party secrets to the press.
 On 10 October 2017 a lady named Namrata Dutta filed a complaint against Banerjee in Balurghat Police Station for sexual exploitation by promising marriage.
 Ritabrata denied the accusation claiming the woman was extorting money from him asked him for 50 Lakhs not to file an FIR and uploaded screenshots of a WhatsApp conversation in which she asked him for money.
 Subsequently, CID, West Bengal served a notice to him.
 Ritabrata was expelled by the CPI(M) after an interview to ABP Ananda television channel in which he spoke against Mohammed Salim.
 Ritabrata claimed that he was not against the party and only against Prakash Karat, Brinda Karat and Mohammed Salim.

+On the month of June, after the 2026 West Bengal Legislative Assembly election result when he reported that TMC has duplicated his signature and made Sovandeb Chattopadhyay Leader of opposition as a consequence he got expelled from the party.
+After that He took the support of 2/3 majority and become leader of opposition and started rebel bloc of Trinomul Congress.
+His rebellion against the party he won sparked controversy.
+He also become vocal against Abhishek Banerjee's role of leading Trinamool Congress.